-Locations of gill net sets are shown in Figure 7, and fish data are presented in Table 6.
-In addition to the species listed in Table 6, several species were visually observed, including largemouth bass, common carp and numerous sunfish species.
-Centrarchids are adept at avoiding gill nets, however, and other sampling was not possible within the physical constraints of the lake and the time allotted for assessment.
-Common carp appeared to be concentrated in the northern cove; these larger fish are not likely to be captured in 1.0 inch gill nets, but are easily visible in the shallow areas that they frequent in Upper Lake Whitney.
+Locations of gill net sets are shown in Figure 9, and fish data are presented in Table 6.
+In addition to the species listed in Table 6, several species were visually observed, including common carp and numerous sunfish species.
+No largemouth bass were visually observed but that does not indicate this species is no longer present in Upper Lake Whitney.
+Centrarchids are adept at avoiding gill nets and other sampling was not possible within the physical constraints of the lake and the time allotted for assessment.
+Common carp appeared to be concentrated in the northern cove; these larger fish are not likely to be captured in 1.0 inch gill nets, but are easily visible in the shallow areas that they frequent in upper Lake Whitney.

-White perch were the most abundant species collected, and also dominated the biomass as seen in Figure 11.
-While no common carp were collected in 2004, 2005 or 2006, numerous large specimens were visually observed jumping and swimming in the shallow north cove.
-Despite lack of captured specimens in 2006, common carp may still dominate fish biomass in the lake as seen in 2000.
-Four species of fish were captured during the 2006 survey.
-These included white perch, yellow perch, golden shiner, and white sucker.
-All fish appeared healthy, although some yellow perch were hosting a parasitic fungus.
-The total number of fish collected in 2006 was down compared to previous years, although not unexpected given the large volume of rainfall and flushing effect in upper Lake Whitney just prior to sampling.
-Although zooplankton community structure is similar to lakes with landlocked alewife (i.e., few individuals, small body size), no clupeid fishes (e.g., alewife, shad) have been captured or observed in upper Lake Whitney since monitoring began, nor have they been found in
+White perch were the most abundant species collected, and dominated the biomass as seen in Figure 13.
+While no common carp were collected in 2004, 2005, 2006 or 2007, numerous large specimens were visually observed jumping and swimming in the shallow north cove.
+Despite the lack of captured specimens in 2007, common carp may still dominate fish biomass in the lake as seen in 2000.
+Three species of fish were captured during the 2007 survey.
+These included white perch, yellow perch, and white sucker.
+No golden shiners were collected in 2007.
+All fish appeared healthy, and none of the perch captured appeared to be hosting the parasitic fungus seen in past years.
+The total number of fish collected in 2007 was higher than in 2006 and approached numbers captured in previous years.

-Connecticut Department of Environmental Protection electrofishing surveys in other areas of the lake..
-Other factors could also lead to this structure, including high flushing rate and predation by other planktivorous fishes such as golden shiner.
-The lack of numbers and size of zooplankton may result in some plantivorous fishes moving out of the area in search of more abundant food sources.
+Although the zooplankton community structure is similar to lakes with landlocked alewife (i.e., few individuals, small body size), no clupeid fishes (e.g., alewife, shad) have been captured or observed in upper Lake Whitney since monitoring began, nor have they been found in Connecticut Department of Environmental Protection electrofishing surveys in other areas of the lake.
+Other factors could also lead to this structure, including high flushing rate and predation by other planktivorous fishes such as golden shiner, although no golden shiners were captured in 2007.
+The lack of numbers and size of zooplankton may result in some planktivorous fishes moving out of the area in search of more abundant food sources.

 Upper Lake Whitney supports a substantial warmwater fish community.
 Coldwater species would not be expected to inhabit Lake Whitney.
 The unhindered connection to the lower portion of Lake Whitney allows fish to move freely between the lake segments, so rapid repopulation after any times of stressful conditions in upper Lake Whitney is expected.
 Daily movements in response to food resource availability may also occur.
-Zooplankton resources in Upper Lake Whitney might constrain planktivorous fish growth, but captured individuals appeared to have average condition factors (length vs. weight).
+Zooplankton resources in upper Lake Whitney might constrain planktivorous fish growth, but captured individuals appeared to have average condition factors (length vs. weight).
 Visually, fish appeared abundant in upper Lake Whitney; shallow depth makes many fish easy to spot.
 Habitat conditions are not ideal for fish, but are sufficient to sustain a thriving warmwater fish community that would be accessible to piscivorous wildlife, most notably wading birds.